Quick Navigation:

 Google Photos vs iCloud: Features

-Except for different pricing plans, iCloud and Google Photos also are different in their ways of backing up photos, cloud data management, and sharing data online.
+Except for different pricing plans, iCloud and Google Photos are also different in their ways of backing up photos, cloud data management, and sharing data online.

 iCloud Photos vs Google Photos: Upload, Sync, and Backup

 Both Google Photos and iCloud allow users to back up photos and videos from different devices, but the operations for cross-platform data access may differ.
 Both products offer website services, allowing users to upload photos from local storage through a browser.
+However, Google Photos excels at letting you delete photos from your phone to save space while keeping them in the cloud. iCloud Photos is a sync service.
+If you delete a photo on your iPhone, it is deleted from the cloud and all connected devices.

 On the other hand, Google Photos offers applications for iOS, Android, Windows, and macOS devices.
 The experiences of accessing Google Photos in the app or on the browser are nearly the same.
 You can select a folder or an album to automatically sync to the cloud.